-Employees may use the Phillips Memorial Library and check out books upon presentation of a Providence College ID, or through the on-line library service.
-Use and check-out of books and materials is subject to the Library's rules and regulations.
-Loan privileges for books may be obtained at the Library.
+Employees may use Phillips Memorial Library and check out books upon presentation of a Providence College ID, or through the online library service.
+Use and check-out of books and materials are subject to the library's rules and regulations.
+Loan privileges for books may be obtained at the library.